anyaevostinar/anyaevostinar.github.io/classes/257-w26/project-final.md

 If you forgot to tag your commit, you can retroactively tag them with [these instructions](https://docs.google.com/document/d/1gt8cAmhFV9YxFE5ml2ReiGyVvwoum1MH9L0wzttqdkA/edit?usp=sharing).

 ## Evaluation Criteria
-The criteria for “Proficiency” and “Exemplary” are below.
+The criteria for “Core” and “Advanced” are below.

-The grader will evaluate your project by:
+I will evaluate your project by:
 * Looking at your `README.md` to know what design improvements you made to your codebase and/or front-end
 * Git checkout the tag `front-end` to see what your codebase and/or front-end looked like before your design improvements
 * Git checkout the tag `improved-design` to see what your codebase and/or front-end looks like after your design improvements

-### Proficiency
+### Core
 * All the previous components (Command Line, Flask, Database, Front-End, & Tests) still work.
 * Your team’s code fulfilled the requirements below for EITHER the code OR front-end design improvement option